 Burial costs vary however, according to the cemetery of your choice.
-We are happy to advise you regarding the choices available Additionally, most cemetery plots can be used for 2 burials, or even 3 in some cases or if you prefer, you will be able to purchase two adjoining plots.
+We are happy to advise you regarding the choices available.
+Additionally, most cemetery plots can be used for 2 burials, or even 3 in some cases or if you prefer.
+You are also be able to purchase two adjoining plots if required.

 The Toowoomba Crematorium is situated at the Garden of Remembrance Cemetery.
 We can also arrange services at other cremation facilities such as in Brisbane and other crematoriums in South East Queensland.
 For local cremation facilities, the services are held in our Chapel, the coffin will be taken to the crematorium on the same day of the funeral unless discussed otherwise.